Shadows

 Bird nesting box on a wall, Jutland, Denmark.
 (Photo copyright © by Kaj Halberg)

 Creosote (Larrea tridentata) is a shrub, which can grow in the most extreme desert conditions.
-Today, it is distributed over hundreds of thousands of km2 in the Mohave, Sonora and Chihuahua Deserts in south-western United States and Mexico.
+Today, it is distributed over hundreds of thousands of square kilometres in the Mohave, Sonora and Chihuahua Deserts in south-western United States and Mexico.

 This species is protected against extreme heat and drought by a layer of insulating resin, which has a foul smell, hence the Mexican folk name hediondilla (’the little stinker’).
 It also has a horrible taste, containing chemical substances like flavin, lignin, and saponin.
 Thus, it is well protected against being eaten.